-Stop your phone from blowing up with a "who to call" cheat sheet #Advice#printables#steal-this-idea#wedding planning June 3 | Catherine Clark bijouxandbits Photos by: jbagz Photography 1-800-Dont-Call-Me bag Lisa and Mike were determined to make sure that things ran smoothly at their wedding… and that the bride didn't have to get all stressed up trying to fix things.
+Stop your phone from blowing up with a "who to call" cheat sheet #Advice#printables#steal-this-idea#wedding planning Updated May 9 2017 (Posted Jun 3 2014) Catherine Clark bijouxandbits Photos by: jbagz Photography 1-800-Dont-Call-Me bag Lisa and Mike were determined to make sure that things ran smoothly at their wedding… and that the bride didn't have to get all stressed up trying to fix things.
 They created this "who to call" cheat sheet for guests and wedding party members to refer to in times of panic.
 It's a fab way to designate folks to take your calls so you can have time to slip notes to your partner, take a breather, or have a quickie.
-Photo by jbagz Photography Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Meridith & Kevin's Victorian-inspired autumn wedding NEXT I completely forgot my wedding vows at the altar, and it was perfect Show/Hide comments [ 8 ] LOVE this idea.
-Totally implementing it for our celebration! 🙂 4 agree Reply OMG, this is genius!
+Photo by jbagz Photography Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Meridith & Kevin's Victorian-inspired autumn wedding NEXT I completely forgot my wedding vows at the altar, and it was perfect Show/Hide comments [ 8 ] LOVE this idea.
+Totally implementing it for our celebration! 🙂 Reply OMG, this is genius!
 I wish I had thought of it for my wedding last month.
 I had 4 people call my phone about 45 mins before the ceremony to tell me they were on their way, but might be late.
 Seriously?
 Why?
 I even had one guy call the hotel room because he got there early and wanted to make sure he was in the right space.
-5 agree Reply We did this!!!!
+Reply We did this!!!!
 I got ZERO calls the day of the wedding for any reason!!
 I did get quite a few congratulatory texts, but nothing that required my intervention or attention!
-3 agree Reply My FH has been saying that his only chore the day of the wedding is going to be handling phone calls.
+Reply My FH has been saying that his only chore the day of the wedding is going to be handling phone calls.
 Something that I was ok with, considering how my day will go.
 I think I'm going to steal this idea.
 Reply I'm wondering how they distributed this?
 Like were they sent out with invites, put on the website, available at the venue?
 It's an amazing idea and I'd love to incorporate it if I could just figure out how!
 Reply Agreed!
 At the venue seems like it would be too late (because if they're at the venue, they don't need directions, obvs).
 The website seems like a good place for most people.
 Maybe some printed out for the non-tech-savvy people to be put in with the invites?
-1 agrees Reply I love the design of that "cheat sheet" where did you find it?
+Reply I love the design of that "cheat sheet" where did you find it?
 If you created it, I would love to use at my best friends upcoming wedding.
 I have found some templates but none quite as cute and organized as this one.
 Reply I love this!
 Totally going to use it.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.